camunda/camunda-bpm-assert/README.md

 <a name="getting-started"/>
 ## Getting started

-**BEWARE: The project is currently (*January 2014*) undergoing a major rework.
+**BEWARE: The project is currently (*January/February 2014*) undergoing a major rework.
 Therefore it will last a few more days until a version *0.7* will be published.
 Until then, please feel free to checkout below mentioned 0.7-SNAPSHOT.** Previous versions found in the download section do not fully comply to the information given in this guide.

 <a name="maven-dependency"/>
 ### Maven dependency